rgriola/google-search-me/COPILOT_RULES.md

 # COPILOT DEVELOPMENT RULES & SAFETY GUIDELINES

 ## 🎯 CURRENT PROJECT CONTEXT
 -coding guideline:
 - NO PROXY FUCTIONS (proxy delegation methods) - use direct function calls instead.
 - Files are allowed 400 lines of code max, no more than 10 functions per file.
 - use ES Modules

-- any test file must begin with "test-" and routed to the test directory.
+- any test file must begin with "test-".
+- check test directory before making new test files as there may already be a test file for the feature you are working on.
+- comment all test files at the top to describe the purpose of the test and dependencies for other agents to understand.

 - always use localhost:3000 for a test server, you may need to kill this first to get a fresh reload.

+- all js functions and parameters must be in camelCase.

 ### Working Features (DO NOT BREAK):
 -use ES Modules